Mist-Automation-Programmability/mist_runner_collection/README.md

 ## Verifying the Results:
 Since this is postman and more sophisticated autmation tools, you are reliant on the output to verify that these actions have been completed successfully.

 (Update) I have attempted to do some validation of results with the testing features.
 During Runner execution you should see test failing if some assumptions aren't met.
+This is a work in progress.
+If there are tests you would like to see, please open an issue.

 ## Update Site Actions:
 Instead of requiring a CSV, there is a call called `getSites - Send And Download`.
 This will download a .json file with all of the site data that you can iterate through.
 This has not been tested with orgs with 1k+ sites.